|Tuition fee type||Cost (per annum)|

 - Opportunity to progress onto a number of related degree courses within the Faculty of Technology and Environment

-The HNC in Civil Engineering gives you plenty of opportunities to apply your studies to real situations, supported by employers from industry who provide case studies and suggestions for projects and on the year-long work placement should you take this option.
+The part-time HNC in Civil Engineering gives you plenty of opportunities to apply your studies to real situations, supported by employers from industry who provide case studies and suggestions for projects and on the year-long work placement should you take this option.

 If you are interested in creating the structures that support life's basic needs for water, flood control, hospitals, recreation and transport, the Civil Engineering HNC at LJMU is a good place to start.
 Civil Engineers design, plan and manage civil and environmental projects from concept to realisation, considering structural problems and aesthetics as well as the environmental and economic impacts.
 They need to be competent technically, practical in outlook and capable of giving professional advice on a variety of subjects ranging from design to construction and site management.

 Please see guidance on core and option modules for further information on what you will study

 - Design and engineering technology

 - Site surveying

 - Structural assessment and design of structural elements